Lepaya/data-snowflake-client/README.md

 ### Functions

 The following methods are available for use:
-- ``__init__(self, config: SnowflakeConfig)``: Initializes the SnowflakeClient object with a Pydantic Snowflake config model.
-Sets the Snowflake account, username, and password.
+- ``__init__(self, config: SnowflakeConfig, slack_client: SlackClient)``: Initializes the Snowflake client with the given configuration and a Slack client.

 - ``__enter__(self)``: Creates a Snowflake client in a context manager.
-Connects to the Snowflake account using the account, username, and password.

-- ``__exit__(self, exc_type, exc_val, exc_tb)``: Closes the connection to Snowflake and exits context.
+- ``__exit__(self, exc_type, exc_val, exc_tb)``: Closes the connection to Snowflake and exits the context.

+- ``fetch_table_data(self, database: str, schema: str, table: str)``: Fetches existing data from a table in Snowflake and returns a Pandas DataFrame.
+If the table does not exist, returns None.

-- ``load_dataframe(self, dataframe: pandas.DataFrame, database: str, schema: str, table: str)`` -> str: Loads a Pandas DataFrame into a Snowflake table.
-If the table does not exist, a table is automatically created.
-Takes in the dataframe, database name, schema name, and table name as arguments.
-Returns a success or failure message depending on whether the load was successful.
-If the SnowflakeClient object has no active connection, a RuntimeError is raised.
+- ``load_dataframe(self, dataframe: pandas.DataFrame, database: str, schema: str, table: str, overwrite: bool)``: Loads a Pandas DataFrame into a Snowflake table.
+If the table does not exist, it will be created.
+Existing tables will be replaced with new tables.
+Returns None.
+If the client has no active connection, raises a RuntimeError.